-Serum TSH measurement is used to assess: possible thyroid dysfunction and the detection of mild (subclinical) forms as well as the apparent cases of primary hypo- and hyperthyroidism, to monitor patients with thyroid replacement therapy, confirmation of TSH suppression in patients with suppression of thyroid cancer and for prediction of response following stimulation with thyroid hormone release hormone.
+Serum TSH measurement is used to assess possible thyroid dysfunction and the detection of mild (subclinical) forms as well as the apparent cases of primary hypo- and hyperthyroidism, to monitor patients with thyroid replacement therapy, confirmation of TSH suppression in patients with suppression therapy of thyroid cancer and for prediction of response following stimulation with thyrotropin-releasing hormone.

-When thyroid hormone levels drop in the bloodstream or the body is exposed to normal or psychological stress, the hypothalamus is stimulated and releases the thyroid hormone releasing hormone (TRH).
-TRH in turn stimulates the production of thyroid or thyroid hormone (TSH) from the anterior pituitary lobe.
+When thyroid hormone levels drop in the bloodstream or the body is exposed to physical or psychological stress, the hypothalamus is stimulated and releases the thyrotropin-releasing hormone (TRH).
+TRH in turn stimulates the production of thyroid-stimulating hormone (TSH) from the anterior pituitary lobe.
 TSH then stimulates the production and release of triiodothyronine (T3) and thyroxine (T4) from the thyroid gland.
 As T3 and T4 levels rise in the blood, the pituitary gland is stimulated to reduce TSH production through a negative feedback mechanism.

-Screening for thyroid hormone in the serum is a hypersensitive indicator that has largely replaced all other tests used to control and diagnose hypothyroidism and to monitor treatment.
+Screening for thyrotropin hormone in the serum is a hypersensitive indicator that has largely replaced all other tests used to test and diagnose hypothyroidism and to monitor treatment.
 Third-generation TSH tests are considered the most appropriate for initial screening when thyroid disorders are suspected.
-If thyroid hormone determination is normal, no further tests are needed.
+If thyrotropin hormone determination is normal, no further tests are needed.
 If TSH determination is out of bounds, thyroxine (T4) should also be checked.
 Patients who have elevated TSH levels but normal levels of free thyroxine (FT4) are considered to have subclinical hypothyroidism.
-Subclinical hyperthyroidism is diagnosed in vitro when the serum thyroid hormone level is low while both free thyroxine and triiodothyronine (T3) are at normal levels.
+Subclinical hyperthyroidism is diagnosed in vitro when the serum thyrotropin hormone level is low while both free thyroxine and triiodothyronine (T3) are at normal levels.

-Thyroid hormone measurement is also used to monitor the response of the patient to the treatment of thyroid disorders.
+Thyroid-stimulating hormone measurement is also used to monitor the patient's response to the treatment of thyroid disorders.

 Possible Interpretations of Pathological Values

-- Increase: Addison's disease (primary), anti-TSH antibodies, eclampsia, euthyroid bronchocytosis (with abnormal enzymes), fasting status, bronchocytosis (due to iodine deficiency), hyperphyphism, hypothyroidism hormone, postoperatively (biliary thyroidectomy), preeclampsia, acute psychiatric illness, after treatment with radioactive iodine, thyroiditis.
-Medications: Amiodarone, benserazide, clomiphene, iopanoic acid, lithium, methimazole, metoclopramide, morphine, propylthiuracil, radiolabels, thyroid hormone release hormone
+- Increase: Addison's disease (primary), anti-TSH antibodies, eclampsia, euthyroid goiter (with abnormal enzymes), fasting status, goiter (due to iodine deficiency), hyperpituitarism, hypothyroidism (primary), hypothermia, pituitary adenoma (secreting thyroid-stimulating hormone), postoperative (partial thyroidectomy), preeclampsia, acute psychiatric illness, after treatment with radioactive iodine, thyroiditis.
+Medications: Amiodarone, benserazide, clomiphene, iopanoic acid, lithium, methimazole, metoclopramide, morphine, propylthiouracil, radiocontrast agents, thyrotropin-releasing hormone

 At Diagnostiki Athinon we answer any questions you may have about the test you perform in our laboratory and we contact your doctor to get the best possible medical care.